kevinthecity/ExternalModuleExample/README.md

 # ExternalModuleExample

 Example of how to have an external project as a dependency.
 The key piece to pay attention to here is the top level [settings.gradle](https://github.com/kevinthecity/ExternalModuleExample/blob/master/settings.gradle) and the app modules [build.gradle](https://github.com/kevinthecity/ExternalModuleExample/blob/master/app/build.gradle#L25) file.
-This project requires the [ExoPlayer](https://github.com/google/ExoPlayer) for demonstration purposes.
+This project requires the [ExoPlayer](https://github.com/google/ExoPlayer) library for demonstration purposes.

 ## settings.gradle
 In `settings.gradle` you will see a reference to include the external module into your project.